Boots Randolph: Biography

 Randolph was born in Paducah, Kentucky, on June 3, 1927. and raised in Cadiz, Kentucky.
-He said a brother gave him the nickname "Boots" to avoid confusion since his father and he had the same first name, though the reason for the nickname choice is unknown.
+He said a brother gave him the nickname "Boots" to avoid confusion, since his father and he had the same first name, though the reason for the nickname choice is unknown.

-As a child, Randolph learned to play music with his family's band, who would enter talent shows to win food to help get by during the Great Depression.
+As a child, Randolph learned to play music with his family's band, who entered talent shows to win food to help get by during the Great Depression.
 He started out playing the ukulele and trombone, but switched to tenor saxophone when his father unexpectedly brought one home.

-Randolph graduated from Central High School in Evansville, Indiana and served in the United States Army toward the end of World War II, playing saxophone, trombone, and vibraphone in the U.S. Army Band until his discharge in 1946.
+Randolph graduated from Central High School in Evansville, Indiana, and served in the United States Army toward the end of World War II, playing saxophone, trombone, and vibraphone in the U.S. Army Band until his discharge in 1946.

 After his service in the Army, he played with Dink Welch's Kopy Kats in Decatur, Illinois, from 1948 to 1954.
 He briefly resided in Louisville, Kentucky, before returning to Decatur to start his own group.
 Early in his career, he often billed himself as Randy Randolph.
-In 1957 he left Decatur and relocated to the Nashville, Tennessee suburb of Hendersonville and was signed to RCA Victor by Chet Atkins in 1958.
-While Randolph's initial recordings for the label weren't commercial successes, they recognized his potential as a session musician, and Randolph became part of the Nashville A-Team.
+In 1957, he left Decatur and relocated to the Nashville, Tennessee, suburb of Hendersonville and was signed to RCA Victor by Chet Atkins in 1958.
+While Randolph's initial recordings for the label were not commercial successes, they recognized his potential as a session musician, and Randolph became part of the Nashville A-Team.
 He played on Brenda Lee's 1958 hit "Rockin' Around the Christmas Tree", Al Hirt's 1963 instrumental hit "Java", Roy Orbison's 1964 hit "Oh, Pretty Woman", and Johnny Cash's 1965 cover hit of "Orange Blossom Special".
 He played on many recording sessions with Elvis Presley and also performed on soundtracks for a number of Presley's motion pictures, one popular song being "Return to Sender".
-He was also present on many recordings by guitarist Chet Atkins with whom he often performed.
+He was also present on many recordings by guitarist Chet Atkins, with whom he often performed.

-In 1961 he signed with Monument Records, and as a solo recording artist placed four singles in the Top-100 between 1963 and 1967.
-The most successful of these was "Yakety Sax", which reached No. 35 in 1963 and stayed on the charts for nine weeks.
-Randolph was also successful on Billboard Magazines album charts, having fourteen entries between 1963 and 1972.
-Boots With Strings from 1966 reached No. 36 and stayed on the chart for nearly two years.
+In 1961, he signed with Monument Records and as a solo recording artist placed four singles in the top 100 between 1963 and 1967.
+The most successful of these was "Yakety Sax", which reached number 35 in 1963 and stayed on the charts for nine weeks.
+Randolph was also successful on Billboards album charts, having 14 entries between 1963 and 1972.
+Boots With Strings from 1966 reached number 36 and stayed on the chart for nearly two years.

 Randolph often maintained a schedule of over 200 recording and performance commitments annually.
-He also appeared on numerous television shows including The Ed Sullivan Show, The Tonight Show Starring Johnny Carson, The Jimmy Dean Show.
+He also appeared on numerous television shows. including The Ed Sullivan Show, The Tonight Show Starring Johnny Carson, and The Jimmy Dean Show.
 In the 1980s, he also frequently appeared on the television program Hee Haw as a member of the Million Dollar Band.

 In 1977, Randolph opened and performed regularly at Boots Randolph's, a 275-seat nightclub in downtown Nashville's Printer's Alley, which remained in operation until 1994.